 Deep down inside, you're a good kid.
 Channel your anger and strength in a positive way.
 Hit the bag.
 Talk to someone.
 Do sports.
 Get a hobby.
 Anything positive will work.
 Bullying destroys lives.
 We can not take out our frustrations on one another, no ifs ands or buts.
 Be like me.
 Become a part of the solution, not the problem.
 Let's make a pact.
 As of today, no more bullying.
 Raise your right hand and repeat Cobraman Pledge to Peer out loud.
 Click on any one of photos to begin.
 Alternatively, you may click the arrow on the audio player below to say the pledge with me (Russell) if you prefer.

-* I'm super proud of everyone who took the pledge and vow to stick to it.
+I'm super proud of everyone who took the pledge and vow to stick to it.
 Good job!
-Take the bullying quiz and educate yourselves *
+Now click the picture of Cobra man below to access the bullying quiz and educate yourselves.

 1.)
 According to statistics reported by ABC News, nearly 30 percent of students are either bullies or victims of bullying, and 160,000 kids stay home from school every day because of fear of bullying.